sitek94/random-quote-machine/README.md

 I built the project for learning purposes.

-## Things that I wanted to learn/practice while building the project:
+## Things that I wanted to learn/practice while building the project
 * Building apps with React and React Hooks
 * Creating responsive layouts
 * Using Fetch API